 Thursday 2/3 7:30 pm

 Friday 2/4 7:30 PM

 For more information on Special Performances click here

 About the Director

 James Fleming is a freelance director based in New York & Chicago.
-James is currently pursuing his MFA in directing at Yale School of Drama and coming back to Chicago in the Spring of 2020 to direct for Compass Theatre.
+James is currently pursuing his MFA in directing at Yale School of Drama and coming back to Chicago in the winter of 2021/2022 to direct for Compass Theatre.
 Prior to Yale, James served as Associate Artistic Director at Redtwist theatre and as Director of New Works at The New Colony in Chicago.
 Recent credits include Grace McLeod's Scare Me(The New Colony) and Herland (Redtwist Theatre); Thornton Wilder's Our Town and MJ Kaufman's Sagittarius Ponderosa (Redtwist Theatre);Alexandra Matthews and Eric Shoemaker's adaptation of Kate Chopin's The Awakening (ArtsOnSite NYC).
 He has assistant directed at Goodman Theatre, Court Theatre, and Greenhouse Theatre Center.
 He holds a BA in Public Policy and Theatre & Performance Studies from the University of Chicago.